-Continually update your current communication efforts so clients know you’re engaged in your practice.
 When you’re closed—pandemic or no pandemic—all of the other vehicles you use to communicate with your clients become the face of your practice, so don’t forget to regularly update your Facebook page if you have one, as well as your website.
 Let clients and potential clients visiting your website or social media for the first time know that you’re still engaged with massage therapy.

 For massage therapists in states that have allowed them to make the choice to reopen, helping clients understand both how you will address safety as well as any new expectations or requirements you have in place now that are new will be key to a smooth experience.

-Communicate with clients before their appointments.
 Your clients are bound to have questions and want assurances that you have protocols in place and that you are meeting any new state requirements.

 Start communicating with your clients before appointments to remind them of expectations and any new protocols.
 Revisit your client files and perhaps do some personal outreach to those you know will benefit from massage, like clients who come to you for help managing pain, and make sure they understand what’s changed and have time to prepare for their visit.

-Share with clients what they can expect of you and what you expect of them.
 Clients are going to want to know how the pandemic has affected your practice.
 Share with them any changes to how you’ll conduct massage sessions in the near-term, as well as what you expect from them for your own safety.
 For example, how many clients will you be scheduling at one time?
 What will be the protocol between clients?
 Do you expect they’ll wash their hands prior to the massage session or use hand sanitizer?
 Should they come to appointments alone?
 Will you accept checks and cash, or will they need to pay electronically?
 Are you going to have specific COVID-19-related health questions clients should be prepared to answer before coming for a massage session?
 What is your policy on cancellations and rescheduling?

 These are just some of the considerations you need to think through in addition to any requirements your state has specifically made, and your clients are going to want to understand you’ve been thoughtful in your approach and have both their safety and your own safety as a top priority.

-Update current forms as needed and consider making them available electronically for clients to read and sign prior to an appointment.
 You’ll want to eliminate as much extra contact as you can and enforce social distancing, so you may want to think about updating your forms to make it easier for your clients to fill them out online prior to coming for their massage session.
 There’s also the question of if you want to require any additional health information that is currently on your intake forms or health forms that would help you better plan a massage session.
 This can be done before their appointment as part of a pre-visit workflow.

 If electronic intake will be something new for your clients, however, they may need some time to get comfortable with the online environment, so preparing clients early will go a long way in cutting down frustration.

-Consider any extra signage you may need to reinforce your commitment to safer practice.
 If you are in a state where your practice or spa environment is allowed to have more than one client visit at a time, you may need to develop signs that remind people in the waiting room to maintain proper social distance, along with moving chairs to the recommended distance apart.

 Additionally, if you have multiple treatment rooms, consider creating signs to help clients navigate their way to where they are expected to be without accidentally opening treatment room doors that are in the process of being cleaned between clients.